 The Orbiter will observe the lunar surface and relay communication between Earth and Chandrayaan 2's Lander — Vikram.Click here >

-The lander is designed to execute India's first soft landing on the lunar surface.Click here >
+The lander was designed to execute India's first soft landing on the lunar surface.Click here >

-The rover is a 6-wheeled, AI-powered vehicle named Pragyan, which translates to 'wisdom' in Sanskrit.Click here >
+The rover was a 6-wheeled, AI-powered vehicle named Pragyan, which translates to 'wisdom' in Sanskrit.Click here >

 Timeline of the mission